 Rendezvous Music Festival, Jackson, Wyoming

-Jackson Hole’s Rendezvous Music Festival, taking place April 5-6, is an annual celebration that brings a vibrant fusion of music, culture, and spring vibes to the stunning Wyoming landscape.
+Jackson Hole’s Rendezvous Music Festival, taking place April 4-5, is an annual celebration that brings a vibrant fusion of music, culture, and spring vibes to the stunning Wyoming landscape.
 Held in the iconic Jackson Hole Mountain Resort, the festival marks the transition from winter to spring, turning the scenic mountain town into a lively hub of activity.
 Best of all, general admission is FREE, on a first-come, first-served basis.
-Guests can elevate their experience with VIP tickets, which include free locally catered food, an open bar, private viewing areas, and more.
-The weekend sees some of Jackson‘s Hole’s best deals, with travelers able to enjoy $400 off airfare ($1,600 /family) to Jackson Hole, while season passholders of any resort in the world save 50% on lift tickets from March 18 – April 14.
+Guests can elevate their experience with VIP tickets, which include free locally sourced cuisine, an open bar, private viewing areas, and much more.
+The weekend sees some of Jackson‘s Hole’s best deals, with travelers able to enjoy $400 off airfare ($1,600/family) to Jackson Hole, while season passholders of any resort in the world save 50% on lift tickets from March 17 to April 13.

-This year’s event sees an incredible lineup featuring Mt.
-Joy, The Head and the Heart, Jamestown Revival, Luke Grimes, and Niko Moon.
-Beyond the music, attendees can immerse themselves in the breathtaking beauty and adventures of Jackson Hole, participating in outdoor activities like skiing, snowboarding, and hiking during the day, and then unwind with the rhythm of live music in the evenings.
+This year’s event sees an incredible lineup featuring The Avett Brothers, Charles Wesley Godwin, St. Paul & the Broken Bones, and Carter Faith and DJ sets from Disko Cowboy and Blake Horstmann.
+Beyond the music, attendees can immerse themselves in the breathtaking beauty and adventures of Jackson Hole, participating in outdoor activities like skiing, snowboarding, and hiking during the day and then unwind with the rhythm of live music in the evenings.

 World Ski & Snowboard Festival, Whistler

-Taking place every April, the World Ski & Snowboard Festival, known to locals as WSSF, combines Whistler’s spring energy with a unique week of mountain culture and non-stop events.
+Taking place every April, the World Ski & Snowboard Festival (WSSF) combines Whistler’s spring energy with a unique week of mountain culture and non-stop events.
 WSSF brings together athletes, artists, musicians, and more for ski and snowboard competitions, music, art, photography, film, fun nightlife, and some of the best après sessions of the season.
-A sample of events includes photography and film showdowns, après yoga, the Slush Cup, and shows by famous artists and DJs.
+A sample of events includes photography and film showdowns, après-yoga, the Slush Cup, and shows by famous artists and DJs.
 WSSF is like one big ski and snowboard party to close out the ski season.
 Not to mention that Whistler has one of the longest ski seasons in Canada, making April a great time to get in a few more turns.
 If you’re lucky, you may even catch a powder day.

 RendezVan Festival, Mt.
 Bachelor, Oregon

 Mt.
 Bachelor annually hosts a massive spring festival welcoming their strong community of RVers, campers, and van lifers to the mountain.
-These die-hard travelers come to the resort to enjoy live music and slushy spring laps.
-Mt Bachelor’s 2024 event will be held from May 2-5.
+These die-hard travelers come to the resort to enjoy live music and fun spring laps.
+Mt Bachelor’s 2025 event will be held from April 17-20.
 The best part?
 Your accommodations are just a step away from parking lot après sessions, where dogs are more than welcome too.

 Even those who don’t camp are invited to take part in the free festivities.
 The base camp, in the West Village parking lot, is where the main action is, while fun happenings take place across the mountain for several days.
 Highlights include live music, morning mountain yoga, lawn games, food trucks, a full bar, and tons of fun vendors.
 If that’s not enough, Mt.
 Bachelor is just a short drive from Bend, Oregon, a vibey mountain town full of adventure, shopping, and great food and drink experiences.